MattyOBar/CurrencyPal/resources/design-document.md

 ## 3. Use Cases

 U1.
-As a CurrencyPal customer I want to quickly and effieciently find exchange rates when I know the set amount I would like to exchange
+As a CurrencyPal bank teller, I want to quickly and efficiently find exchange rates when I know the set amount I would like to exchange.

 U2.
-As a CurrencyPal customer, I want to view all transaction history
+As a CurrencyPal bank teller, I want to be able to create a transaction to convert a specific amount of money from one currency to another.

 U3.
-As a CurrencyPal customer, I want to view the history of each currency to predict trends
+As a CurrencyPal bank teller, I want to look up transaction history by customerID.

 U4.
-As a CurrencyPal customer, I want to look up transaction history by name/customerID.
+As a CurrencyPal bank teller, I want to view the transaction history by currency.

 U5.
-As a CurrencyPal customer, I want to be able to create a transaction, where I convert my money from one currency to another.
+As a CurrencyPal bank teller, I want to be able to schedule automatic conversions for customers based on the exchange rates.
 U6.
-As a CurrencyPal customer, I want to be able to send other users money in whatever currency I choose to convert it too.
+As a CurrencyPal bank teller, I want to send myself an alert when currencies reach a certain rate.
 U7.
-As a CurrencyPal customer, customer, I want to view the transaction history by currency.

-U8.
-As a CurrencyPal customer, I want to send myself an alert when currencies reach a certain rate.
+As a CurrencyPal bank teller, I want to be able to help customers transfer money to each other, in a designated currency.

 ## 4. Project Scope